Topics Map > Instructional Continuity

 •Fully locks down the student's device while running

 As the name implies, the Respondus proctoring tool runs as its own internet browser like Chrome, Firefox, or Safari.
 Students will not be able to access any other programs or windows while the Respondus Lockdown Browser is running.
 They will be brought directly to the Canvas login page upon launching the browser, after which they can navigate through Canvas like usual.
-If they try to begin their quiz outside of the Respondus Lockdown Browser, they will not be allowed to begin their quiz.
+If they try to access their quiz outside of the Respondus Lockdown Browser, it will prevent them from doing so.
 On quiz startup, Respondus will ask permission to automatically shut down certain functions and programs on the student's device.
 Note that some functionality, such as screenshotting or pop-up notifications on Macs, may not be automatically restored upon finishing the quiz.
 Restarting the device will usually restore these services.

 Honorlock Resources & Guides – Link